Archive of ‘Pattern Review’ category

 and this tree skirt that which featured Kristy’s paper pieced stars (you can buy the patterns here).

 It turned out that I won a surprise prize and boy, what a surprise!
-It arrived at night so you don’t get photos of the wrapping, suffice to say I was rather excited to see Kate Spain’s address label on it! :) Look at all these lovely goodies that are now part of my stash.
+It arrived at night so you don’t get photos of the wrapping, suffice to say I was rather excited to see Kate Spain’s address label on it!

 Don’t you just love the hues, seriously to die for!